jennis0/monster-wizard/README.md

 If you want to add proper metadata to the output file you can use `--author [authors,] --source [proper name of document]`

+Any additional metadata required by the output format will be requested in the command line.

+## Output Formats
+Currently we only support output in a MonsterWizard native JSON format and the 5eTools/Plutonium format, primarily as this is currently the only format which can be imported into FoundryVTT with relative ease.
+We intend to build native export of FoundryVTT compendiums into the app in the near future.

+## TODO
+- Improve handling of metadata entry from the command line.
+- FoundryVTT Export.
+- Monster image grabbing from PDFs.
+- Handle 'image-only' PDFs which don't contain native text.
+- Improve AWS Textract setup or even allow local OCR.